brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 Dr. Nielsen has told hopeful inquirers more than once over the years that [it's just not a project he's prepared to undertake](https://freron.lighthouseapp.com/projects/58672/tickets/908-mailmate-for-ios).
 Given the high standard he's continually met with the original article, it's safe to say he---and MailMate's small but rabid fan base---wouldn't be satisfied with any less for an iOS version.
 The dev effort required to make a *worthy* iOS holder of the MailMate name would tax a *team* of devs, far less a one-man operation.

-That leaves to others the tall order of trying to make an iOS mail client of similar excellence, especially where most MailMate users' heavy-duty requirements are concerned---requirements such as, just to name a few:
+That leaves to others the tall order of trying to make an iOS mail client of similar excellence, especially where most MailMate users’ heavy-duty requirements are concerned---requirements such as, just to name a few:

 - Handling massive amounts of emails, each of which must be retained as long as needed *and* filed exactly as needed, preferably automatically.
 - Seamless integration of multiple accounts.